 To assess whether large-scale WBC meanders and rings might transport warm water into the ocean regions flanking the field dominated by high EKE, we created animations of daily geostrophic velocities and the occurrence of MHWs.
 These MHWs (represented by their mean intensity metric) had been subjected to a 5-day moving average smoother post-detection to ensure that only events lasting five days or longer were flagged as heatwave events.
 These animations were visually examined for co-occurrences of meanders and thermal events.

 To quantify the relationship between meanders and MHWs outside of WBCs we looked at the pixels surrounding the pre-determined 90th percentile MKE boundaries.
-When anomalously strong MKE values were detected in these pixels the occurrence of any MHWs were noted and the duration/intensity were used to calculate the strength of this potential relationship.
+When anomalously strong MKE values were detected in these pixels, the occurrence of any MHWs were noted and the duration/intensity were used to calculate the strength of this potential relationship.
 [Or select a section of ocean in this region where the meanders are forming, of about the same size or smaller than a meander, and create a time series of the average of all of the pixels inside.
 Do for both MHW intensity and KE.
 Apply wavelet analysis on both and see if they match.]

 Calculation of linear decadal trends